coq/coq/doc/sphinx/language/gallina-specification-language.rst

 to apply specific treatments accordingly.

 This paragraph describes the basic form of pattern-matching.
-See Section :ref:`Mult-match` and Chapter :ref:`Mult-match-full` for the description of the general form.
+See Section :ref:`Mult-match` and Chapter :ref:`extendedpatternmatching` for the description of the general form.
 The basic form of pattern-matching is characterized by a single :token:`match_item` expression, a :token:`mult_pattern` restricted to a single :token:`pattern` and :token:`pattern` restricted to the form